 - Have you had any muscle weakness or lack of coordination?

-- Have you had any unusual or involuntary muscle movements?
+- Have you had any different or involuntary muscle movements?

-- Do you have any problems chewing, swallowing or speaking?
+- Do you have trouble chewing, swallowing or speaking?

 - Have you had any seizures?
 How long have they lasted?